sreenivas98/Learning_Journey/_posts/2023-01-23-first_post.md

 date: 2023-01-23

 ---
-This is my first post and I am still in the deciding phase of choosing a programming language to learn.
+In order to advance my career as a developer, I have chosen to master the C# programming language as a part of the software engineering class.

+** Reasons **